hypervillain/getSiren/README.md

 this is a simple module we use at [Whire](http:whire.me "Check it out!").

-It allows your users to fill their company information by entering their [Siren number](https://avis-situation-sirene.insee.fr/jsp/presentation.jsp)!
+It enables you to get company information by providing their [Siren number](https://avis-situation-sirene.insee.fr/jsp/presentation.jsp)!

+There are several use cases where this module would be of great use:

+* form pre-filling on your website
+* company profile enrichment on any analytics tools
+* segmentation of your existing database (by size, NAF, state code...)
+* ...

-If data is found, just set each relevant input accordingly.
+If data is found, just set your inputs accordingly.

 ## So, what do you get?